-The House Energy and Commerce Committee passed a bill today to ease restrictions imposed by the DEA on cannabis research.
+The House Energy and Commerce Committee passed a bill today to ease restrictions imposed by the DEA on weed research.

 “I am also pleased we are moving legislation today that will facilitate further research access to marijuana,” said Energy and Commerce Committee Chair Frank Pallone (D-NJ).

-Pallone represents the 6th congressional district, which roughly runs from Asbury Park to Woodbridge Twp and includes Edison and New Brunswick.
+Pallone represents the 6th congressional district.
+It roughly runs from Asbury Park to Woodbridge Twp. and includes Edison and New Brunswick.

 H.R.
 3797, the “Medical Marijuana Research Act of 2019”, was introduced by Congressmen Earl Blumenauer (D-OR), Andy Harris (R-MD), Zoe Lofgren (D-CA), Morgan Griffith (R-VA), Rob Bishop (R-UT), and Debbie Dingell (D-MI).

-The bill would ensure an ample supply of medical marijuana for research by mandating that simplified applications would be reviewed within 30 days of acceptance by the Department of Health and Human Services (HHS) and the National Institute on Drug Abuse (NIDA).
+The bill would ensure an ample supply of medical marijuana for research.
+It mandates simplified applications would be reviewed within 30 days of acceptance by the Department of Health and Human Services (HHS) and the National Institute on Drug Abuse (NIDA).
 The bill would have the Food and Drug Administration (FDA) encourage cannabis growing by authorized producers.
-The Medical Marijuana Research Act would thus revolutionize cannabis research.
+The Medical Marijuana Research Act would thus revolutionize weed research.

-Blumenauer is a long-time champion of cannabis reform, having sponsored by many cannabis-related bills.
+Blumenauer is a long-time champion of weed reform, having sponsored many cannabis-related bills.
 Since Blumenauer and the others introduced the bill last year, 15 more Members of Congress from both parties have since signed on as co-sponsors.